ros-industrial-attic/flexgui_industrial/README.md

 2. Set up a website on the folder

-3. Open the folder in your browser
+3. Open the folder in your browser (Chrome is officially supported)

 If you need more help, you can contact us at laszlo.nagy@ppmas.no